29th Infantry Division

 29th ID News

-Three Virginia National Guard Soldiers participate in marksmanship exchange with female members of Tajik National Police Sept.
-5-9, 2023, in Dushanbe, Tajikistan.
-The exchange was conducted in support of the Department of Defense’s State Partnership Program, in which Virginia and Tajikistan have been partners since 2003.
+Virginia National Guard Soldiers and Airmen conducted an exchange with the Republic of Tajikistan focusing on noncommissioned officer and junior officer development Feb.
+17-21, 2025, in Dushanbe, Tajikistan.
+The exchange was conducted in support of the Department of Defense‘s State Partnership program, in which Virginia and Tajikistan have been partners since 2003.

 29th ID Organization